tiaversa/image_test/ReadMe.md

 ## Result:
 1. Printed statements on the terminal.
 ```
-Image image (3).png has more open space on top.
+Image image (3).png has more open space on section middle-left.
-Image image (2).png has more open space on top.
+Image image (2).png has more open space on section top-left.
-Image image (1).png has more open space on bottom.
+Image image (1).png has more open space on section bottom-right.
 ```
-2. A CSV file with the report (see example in the project).
+2. A CSV file with the report (see example in the project), with the following:
+- File name.
+- The name of the section with the most white space (e.g., 'top-left', 'middle-center', 'bottom-right')
+- The coordinates of that section

+## What it does:
+- It divides the image into nine sections using horizontal and vertical thirds.
+- It counts the number of white pixels (pixel value 255) in each section.
+- It determines which section has the most white pixels.
+- It calculates the coordinates (x_start, y_start, x_end, y_end) for the section with the most white pixels.